Foreign worker

 Foreign workers or guest workers are people who work in a country other than one of which they are a citizen.
 Some foreign workers use a guest worker program in a country with more preferred job prospects than in their home country.
 Guest workers are often either sent or invited to work outside their home country or have acquired a job before leaving their home country, whereas migrant workers often leave their home country without a specific job in prospect.

 Tens of millions of people around the world operate as foreign workers.
 As of 2018, according to reports from the Bureau of Labor Statistics, there is an estimated 28 million foreign-born workers in the United States, which draws most of its immigrants from Mexico, including 4 or 5 million undocumented workers.
-It is estimated that around 5 million foreign workers live in northwestern Europe, half a million in Japan, and around 5 million in Saudi Arabia.
+In 2016, over 15 million foreign workers lived in the European Union, half a million in Japan, and around 5 million in Saudi Arabia.
 Between January and June in 2019, 2.4 million foreigners arrived to work in Russia.

-A comparable number of dependents may accompany international workers.
+In some cases, large numbers of dependents accompany international workers, though this tendency varies with ethnicity – for instance, Arab non-nationals are more likely than Asian ones to bring their families to the Gulf States.

 Some foreign workers migrate from former colonies to a former colonial metropole (France, for example).

 Chain migration may operate in building guest-worker communities.

 Foreign workers by country or broader region

 Canada

-Foreign nationals are accepted into Canada temporarily if they have a student visa, are seeking asylum, or under special permits.
+Foreign nationals are permitted to enter Canada on a temporary basis if they have a student visa, are seeking asylum, or possess special permits.
 The largest category, however, is called the Temporary Foreign Worker Program (TFWP), under which workers are brought to Canada by their employers for specific jobs.
 In 2000, the Immigrant Workers Centre was founded in Montreal, Québec.
-In 2006, there were a total of 265,000 foreign workers in Canada.
+In 2006, 265,000 foreign workers worked in Canada.
 Amongst those of working age, there was a 118% increase from 1996.
 By 2008, the intake of non-permanent immigrants (399,523, the majority of whom are TFWs) had overtaken the intake of permanent immigrants (247,243).
-To hire foreign workers, Canadian employers must acquire a Labour Market Impact Assessment administered by Employment and Social Development Canada.
+To hire foreign workers, Canadian employers must complete a Labour Market Impact Assessment administered by Employment and Social Development Canada.